varveler/Notes-on-Learn-Solidity-Blockchain-and-Smart-Contracts-in-a-Free-16-Hour-Course-by-freeCodeCamp/README.md

 Ethereum takes this blockchain technology one step further because it can create smart contracts.

 A **Smart Contract** is a self execution sets of instructions, without 3rd parties involved.
-A smart contract come to life in a decentralized enviroment called blockchain.
+A smart contract come to life in a decentralized environment called blockchain.
-Like a regular contract but its totally written in code, the therms of the agreement are written in code.
+Like a regular contract but its totally written in code, the terms of the agreement are written in code.

 This revolutionary technology despite many advantages comes with a fatal flaw know as a **The Oracle Problem**.

-This blockchain are deterministic systems basically meaning that everything that happens in this system happens happens in this wall guarded closed box, but if you want it to be this digital superior agreements they need to  interact with the real world and get data from the external world.
+This blockchain are deterministic systems basically meaning that everything that happens in this system happens in this wall guarded closed box, but if you want it to be this digital superior agreements they need to  interact with the real world and get data from the external world.

 **Oracles** are devices that bring data or execute some type of external computation and they do it also in a decentralized manner in order to keep data and off-chain computation also decentralized like the smart contract, because centralized